Elvira-94/natural-clean/README.md

 * As a user, I want to be able to quickly identify what kind of cleaning materials are used so that I recieve an eco-friendly service.
 * As a user, I want to be able to contact the company for a cleaning quote or for more information.
 * As a user, I want to view the company's opening hours so that I can plan to make an appointment for my property to be cleaned.
+* As a user, I want to be able to access the company's social media links from the site.

 ## Site Structure